-I was born in Memphis to an unmarried mother, the daughter of Mississippi sharecroppers.
-She lived her life in poverty.
-She never finished the 8th grade.
-She had no aspirations for a career.
-Never married.
+I was born in Memphis to an unmarried mother, the daughter of Mississippi sharecroppers who never finished the 8th grade.
+She lived her life in poverty with no career aspirations.
 But she loved me unconditionally.

-In 2001, I went into early retirement at the urging of my 92-year-old father who had no one to care for him.
-Years later as a volunteer for Bell Community Services, I became aware of some significant challenges facing our public education system.
-This caused me to consider an encore career as a social entrepreneur.
+In 2001, I went into early retirement at the urging of my 92-year-old sick father who had no one to care for him.
+I became a full-time caregiver.

 I have experienced a wonderful, fulfilling career that would not have happened without that high school teacher intervention in my life.
 Today, I often think of that at-risk high school student with no direction, and my home room teacher who saw something valuable in me - and transformed my life.